jprinet-jfrog/swampup2021-devsecops/doc/lab2.md

 ## Index resources

-- Index **devsecops-docker-prod-local** repository
+- Index **devsecops-docker-prod-local** and **devsecops-gradle-prod-local** repository
-- Expedite the indexing progress using the Index Now feature.
+- Expedite the indexing process using the Index Now feature.

 ## Create Xray policy